-CSP research for today's and future advanced technologies is primarily in four main areas: the powerblock, the receiver, the thermal storage, and the solar field.
+CSP research for both current and future advanced technologies is primarily in four main areas: the powerblock, the receiver, the thermal storage, and the solar field.
 The following table highlights key innovation and research trends for the three ATB technology innovation scenarios.

 |Scenario||Powerblock||Receiver||Thermal Storage||Solar Field|

-Technology Description: In the Moderate Scenario, the supercritical cycle (supercritical carbon dioxide carbon dioxide [sCO2]) operates at 565°C with today's salts.
+Technology Description: The supercritical cycle (supercritical carbon dioxide carbon dioxide [sCO2]) operates at 565°C with today's salts.

-Justification: The U.S. Department of Energy (DOE) Supercritical Transformational Electric Power program and other countries are researching the use of sCO2 with today's salts (e.g., China).
+Justification: The DOE Supercritical Transformational Electric Power program and other countries (e.g., China) are researching the use of sCO2 with today's salts.

-Technology Description: In the Moderate Scenario, advanced coatings are applied to today's receiver technology.
+Technology Description: Advanced coatings are applied to today's receiver technology.

-Justification: Testing of the coatings have founds increased selective absorption and enhanced durability.
+Justification: Testing of the coatings have found increased selective absorption and enhanced durability.

-Technology Description: In the Moderate Scenario, storage tank designs, pumps, and component configurations are improved.
+Technology Description: Storage tank designs, pumps, and component configurations are improved.

 Justification: Engineering studies to improve designs are ongoing.

-Technology Description: In the Moderate Scenario, improvements in heliostat installations lead to decreases in cost as a result of increased deployment and learning.
+Technology Description: Improvements in heliostat installations lead to decreases in cost as a result of increased deployment and learning.

-Justification: The pipeline of projects is significant, and projects are currently being constructed.
+Justification: The global pipeline of projects is significant, and projects are currently being constructed.

-Projections of future utility-scale CSP plant CAPEX and O&M are based on the three technology innovation scenarios developed for scenario modeling as bounding levels.
+Projections of CAPEX and O&M for future utility-scale CSP plants are based on the three technology innovation scenarios developed for scenario modeling as bounding levels.
 In general, differences among the scenarios reflect different levels of adoption of innovations.
-Reductions in technology costs reflect the cost reduction opportunities that are listed below.
+Reductions in technology costs reflect the following cost reduction opportunities: